|Activities & Involvement||Living on Campus||Commuter & Off-Campus Living||Resources|

 UT's Student Government is dedicated to embracing and empowering the student body through the principles of democracy.
 They actively pursue these ideals through serving as the primary advocate for students; fostering a positive, student-centered atmosphere committed to all forms of diversity; engaging the students, faculty, staff, administration and community to strengthen bonds within the UT family; and instilling a significant sense of pride throughout the campus and community by celebrating the excellence and legacy of The University of Toledo.

-The Office of Greek Life is a proud member of the Office of Student Involvement.
+Greek Life is a proud member of the Office of Student Involvement & Leadership.
 We provide support to UT's twenty-nine social fraternities and sororities.
 The office offers leadership, academic, and educational opportunities for Greek students.
-We also have a Greek Lounge where students can access the internet, study, or hang out between classes.
+We also have a Greek Lounge where students can access the Internet, study, or hang out between classes.
 We are inclusive and welcome all students to learn more about Greek Life.

 Office of Recreation Center